Visiting someone in prison

-All visitors aged 18 and over will, by their third visit, have to provide photographic evidence of their identity; be photographed for record purposes and have their fingers scanned to enrol them on the system.
+On your first visit, you will need to bring identification with you.
+All visitors aged 18 and over will, by their third visit, have to provide photographic identification as proof of their identity, be photographed for record purposes and have their fingers scanned to register them on the system.

-- driving licence
+- driving license

 - electoral identity card

 - senior citizen's smart pass

 A young person aged between 16-18 visiting Hydebank Wood without an adult will also need to provide identification.
 If the teenager does not have a passport or driving license they will need two forms of identification.
 They can use:

 - national insurance card